Skip to main content

 CPALE May 2026 Schedule, Requirements, and Application Guide

 Complete guide to the May 2026 CPA Licensure Examination (CPALE).
-Get the exact exam dates, filing period, documentary requirements, fees, and step-by-step application instructions through PRC's LERIS portal.
+Get the exact exam dates, filing period, documentary requirements for first-timers and retakers, fees, and step-by-step application instructions through PRC's LERIS portal.

 CPA Review PH